High&Low The Movie: Plot

-A town once dominated by Mugen has been split into 5 districts dominated by five gangs named Sannoh Rengokai, White Rascals, Oya Koukou, Rude Boys and Daruma Ikka, and the town is now also known as the SWORD area.
-Mugen's grip on the town ended after the legendary Amamiya Brothers refused to submit to their will.
-The 5 gangs that comprise SWORD fight for their pride and glory, but the mysterious new gang Mighty Warriors who newly comes to the coastal regions near the SWORD area begins to challenge their reigns.
+A town which was once dominated by Mugen has been split into 5 districts dominated by five gangs named Sannoh Rengokai, White Rascals, Oya Koukou, Rude Boys and Daruma Ikka.
+The town is also known as the S.W.O.R.D. area.
+Mugen's grip on the town ended after the legendary Amamiya brothers refused to submit to their will.

-This movie picks up where the 2nd season of the HiGH&LOW TV drama left off.

-Kohaku, former leader of the powerful Mugen, is devastated over the death of his close friend, Tatsuya.
-He's approached by Lee from Chanson, a mafia from South Korea.
-Chanson is working with the local yakuza group Kuryu Group to gain control of the area together, and Lee induces Kohaku to join the plan.
-To achieve this goal, Chanson and Kuryu Group also enlist the help of the vicious gang DOUBT and Mighty Warriors to cause havoc in all five districts of the SWORD area.
-Most notably, Mighty Warriors sets the Nameless Road ablaze, killing some of the residents there.
+The 5 gangs that comprise S.W.O.R.D. fight for their pride and glory, but the mysterious new gang called Mighty Warriors who newly comes to the coastal regions near the S.W.O.R.D. area begins to challenge their reigns.
+Kohaku, who is the former leader of the powerful Mugen, is devastated over the death of his close friend Tatsuya.
+Kohaku is approached by Lee from Chanson, a mafia from South Korea.
+Chanson is working with the local yakuza group called Kuryu Group to gain control of the area together and Lee induces Kohaku to join the plan.

-The 5 SWORD gangs have to join together to defeat a ferocious Kohaku, and the five hundred men he leads.
+To achieve this goal, Chanson and Kuryu Group also enlist the help of the vicious gang D.O.U.B.T. and Mighty Warriors to cause havoc in all five districts of the S.W.O.R.D. area.
+Mighty Warriors sets the Nameless Road ablaze, killing some of the residents there.
+The S.W.O.R.D. gang joins to defeat Kohaku and his five hundred men to protect their town.
 The Amamiya Brothers also join the 5 SWORD gangs in the fatal fight.
-At last, Kohaku is brought back to his senses, Lee's plan failed, and the SWORD won this fatal fight to protect their town.
+In the fight, Kohaku realizes his mistake and the S.W.O.R.D gang thwarts Lee's plan, thus winning the fatal fight.